fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ## A happier workspace

 In winter 2023, Harry Roberts posted an image of [his new workspace](https://images.app.goo.gl/zbdf8LrAir5ooCzS8).
-It struck me how lean and clean it looked and how that elegance and lack of clutter must be doing wonders for his state of mind at work.
+It struck me how lean and clean it looked and how that elegant, clutter-free environment must be doing wonders for his state of mind at work.
 So I made some changes to my own.
 It didn’t take long and it’s now a small source of joy each home-working day.

+## So far, so good

+This year, 2024, has felt really positive so far.
+My state of mind is good and I feel like I’m generally putting some better vibes out there.
+I’m gonna do my best to keep this good thing going!

+On the slim chance that you read this and made it to the end, thanks for reading.
+I know that some of the issues that affected me (and I’m still working on) affect others too.
+If you ever want to talk about it, just shout.
+It’ll probably be good for both of us.